anonconda/RTDmaker/README.md

 --**ram**:  Maximum size (in Gb) of temporary files.
 Change this value only if your system cannot handle uploading into memory files with the current file size.
 Default: 8 Gb.

 --**keep**:  Intermediary files to keep after the analysis for debug.
 Options: 'intermediary', 'removed'.
 Default: remove them.

+--**overwrite**: If provided, the program will **delete the output folder and all its content** to perform the analysis from scratch.
+Default: False.

+--**disable**: (Optional) Quality-Control steps to disable during the analysis.
+Options: 'redundant', 'chimeric'.
+Default: enable them.

 --**prefix**:  Prefix to assign to the genes and transcripts IDs in the RTD.
 Default: outname.